Stacked glass payment cards with an HK$ symbol, Victoria Harbour skyline, and Hong Kong flag

 Spend Appreciated Crypto Freely (Zero CGT Advantage)

-Like Singapore, Hong Kong's zero CGT eliminates the stablecoin-only strategy that dominates card spending in Japan, Australia, Canada, and most of Europe.
-Spend your highest-appreciation BTC, ETH, or altcoins through your card, collect 8-10% cashback, and keep everything.
+Hong Kong's zero CGT eliminates the stablecoin-only strategy that dominates card spending in Japan, Australia, Canada, and most of Europe.
+Spend your highest-appreciation BTC, ETH, or altcoins through your card, collect up to 8% cashback, and keep everything.
 No per-transaction gain tracking, no tax forms, no stablecoin conversions needed.
-This simplicity is Hong Kong's core advantage.

 Card Selection by Use Case